cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sources/batch/table.rst

 .. rubric:: Description

-Reads the entire contents of a CDAP Table, outputting a record for each row in the Table.
+Reads the entire contents of a CDAP Table.
+Outputs one record for each row in the Table.
 The Table must conform to a given schema.

 .. rubric:: Use Case